balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 We have the appetite don't we?
 Then why worry?

 ### <u>NFRs (Non Functional Requirements)</u>
-In software terminologies, such requirements, which are outside the scope of the functional core but still as important and relevant as the core functionality, is termed as **"Non Functional Requirements"**, or in short, **NFRs**.<br>
+In software terminologies, such requirements, which are outside the scope of the functional core but still as important and relevant as the core functionality, are termed as **"Non Functional Requirements"**, or in short, **NFRs**.<br>
+NFRs are key requirements these days, because as Engineers we are keen on efficiently using the resources we have at our disposal.<br>
-And similar to our fruit analogy, engineers always choose to bite these at the end.<br>
+But similar to our fruit analogy, engineers always choose to bite these at the end.<br>

 Typical examples include security aspects, performance, scalability, usability, etc.<br>
+This could be the stage where we critically evaluate our strategy's ["Time Complexity"](https://en.wikipedia.org/wiki/Time_complexity) and ["Space Complexity"](http://www.geeksforgeeks.org/g-fact-86/)
 ```
 Thus "Optimizing Final Bites" is the process of addressing the NFRs
 and the non-straightforward scenarios, more so called the edge cases.